BUS8202 Masters Dissertation B

 Method used to combine assessment results to attain final grade:

-The final grade for students will be allocated to the course BUS8204.
+The final grade for students will be allocated after completion of 8 units of dissertation.
 Depending on progress, a grade of either Satisfactory Progress (SP) or Result Not Available (RN) will be awarded in this course.

 There is no examination in this course.